rht-labs/enablement-docs/exercises/3-revenge-of-the-automated-testing/README.md

   }
 ```

 3. All our tests should now be passing.
-On the watch tab where they are running, hit `u` to re-run all tests and update any snapshots.
+On the watch tab where they are running, hit `a` to re-run all tests and update any snapshots with `u` if needed.

 3. With all our tests now passing, let's commit our code.
 On the terminal, run
 ```bash